cspoppuppy/CRDTs-LWW-Element-Graph/README.md

 ##### Directory src

 -   lww.js: new data type with all functions
--   graph.js: display graph in key (vertex) value (connected vertices in array) pairs
+-   graphUtils.js: helper functions for lww.js

 ##### Directory test

 -   lww.test.js: tests for lww.js, mocked timestamp
--   graph.test.js: tests for graph.js, mocked lww.js and timestamp
+-   graphUtils.test.js: tests for graphUtils.js, mocked lww.js and timestamp

 ##### How to test